Pipe Size Chart: A Complete Guide 2025

 But here’s the challenge: pipes don’t always measure the way you’d expect.
 For example, a “1-inch pipe” doesn’t always have an outer diameter (OD) of exactly 1 inch.
 Instead, pipe sizes follow standardized systems like Nominal Pipe Size (NPS), Nominal Bore (NB), or DN (Diameter Nominal).
 That’s where a pipe size chart comes in handy — it helps you compare inside diameters, outside diameters, wall thicknesses, and schedules.

-In this detailed guide, we’ll cover everything you need to know about pipe sizing, including:
+In this detailed guide, we will cover everything you need to know about pipe sizing, including:

 • What pipe size really means